Psalm 78 – Learning from God’s Faithfulness to His Rebellious People

 ii.
 Incline your ears: “Inclining the ears does not denote any ordinary sort of hearing, but such as a disciple renders to the words of his master, with submission and reverence of mind, silent and earnest, that whatever is enunciated for the purpose of instruction may be heard and properly understood, and nothing be allowed to escape.
 He is a hearer of a different stamp, who hears carelessly, not for the purpose of learning or imitation, but to criticise, to make merry, to indulge animosity, or to kill time.”
 (Musculus, cited in Spurgeon)

 b.
-I will open my mouth in a parable: Psalm 49 is another wisdom Psalm with reference to the parable and the dark sayings.
-The phrase dark sayings does not have in mind hidden or mystical knowledge, but in things that can simply be difficult to understand; riddles that are good topics for instruction.
+I will open my mouth in a parable: Psalm 49 is another wisdom psalm with reference to a proverb or parable and the dark sayings.
+The phrase dark sayings does not have in mind hidden or mystical knowledge, but things that can simply be difficult to understand – riddles that are good topics for instruction.

 i.
 In a parable: “The word for parable (masal) gives the book of Proverbs its title.
 Basically this means a comparison, i.e., a saying which uses one realm of life to illuminate another.”
 (Kidner)